sadukie/data-adventurer-blog/_posts/2021-10-13-getting-an-r-jupyter-kernel-in-azure-data-studio.md

 title: Getting an R Jupyter Kernel in Azure Data Studio
 ---

-Over the years, I’ve been hooked on Jupyter Notebooks.
-I’ve spoken on Azure Notebooks (rest in peace), and have had a lot of fun writing data curriculum using Python notebooks in Azure Data Studio.
-Now that I’m back to working for myself, I’m taking time to get more learning in and resharpen some of my skills I haven’t used in awhile.
+Over the years, I've been hooked on Jupyter Notebooks.
+I've spoken on Azure Notebooks (rest in peace), and have had a lot of fun writing data curriculum using Python notebooks in Azure Data Studio.
+Now that I'm back to working for myself, I'm taking time to get more learning in and resharpen some of my skills I haven't used in awhile.

-I’m going through some R courses on [DataCamp](https://www.datacamp.com/join-me/MjA1OTE5MQ==), and I wanted to take notes in Azure Data Studio.
-However, by default, the only R support in Azure Data Studio for notebooks is the Spark | R kernel.
-This wants a connection to the cloud.
-That’s not what I need.
-However, I got it working with R on my machine.
-Here’s how I did it!

 ## Installed Tools